nitesh4146/RL-Sutton-Barto-Notes/README.md

 Model Free - Policy and/or Value function, No env model
 Model Based - Policy and/or Value function + Model

-- RL is different from planning problem.
-In planning, the environment rules are known and the agent decision can be based on look-ahead or search

 # References: